-For all relevant water resources and water-dependent assets the proposal should:
+For all relevant water resources and water-dependent assets, the proposal should:

-- provide descriptions of existing conditions, values and sensitivity to potential impacts (see Doody et al. 2019 in relation to GDEs) - · provide conceptual and/or numerical modelling of potential impacts, and - propose mitigation and management measures.
+- describe existing conditions, values and sensitivity to potential impacts (see Doody et al. 2019 in relation to groundwater-dependent ecosystems (GDEs)); - provide conceptual, ecohydrological and/or numerical modelling of potential impacts; and - propose effective avoidance or mitigation strategies and management measures.

-For each causal pathway the impact to the water resource, the resultant impact to any water-dependent assets, and the consequence or significance of the impact, should be clearly articulated.
+For each causal pathway, the intensity, duration, magnitude and geographic extent of the potential impacts to the water resource, the resultant impact to any water-dependent assets, and the consequence or significance of the impact, should be clearly described.

-Impacts on water-dependent assets should be compared with project-specific environmental objectives and the legislated environment values and water quality objectives for surface waters and groundwaters under relevant state environmental legislation.
+Potential impacts on water-dependent assets should be compared with project-specific environmental objectives and the legislated environmental values and water quality objectives for surface waters and groundwaters under relevant state and national environmental legislation, including the ANZG 2018 guidelines.

-For brownfield projects, the impacts on water resources and water-dependent assets from the existing project should be described separately from the potential impacts of the project expansion.
+For brownfield projects, the impacts on water resources and water-dependent assets from the existing project should be described separately, using all available historical data, from the potential impacts of the project expansion.
 The potential cumulative impacts of the project in its entirety should also be described.